book page

 Reviewer avatar

-If you enjoyed D3 An Introduction (Coffee Book), this one scratches a similar itch—especially around oliver and momentum.
+If you enjoyed D3 An Introduction (Coffee Book), this one scratches a similar itch—especially around thoreau and momentum.

 Reviewer avatar